working

 Rottweiler: $1,600-$3,650 per year for food, routine vet care, insurance, and grooming in the Matchapup planning model.
 Health planning should account for Hip dysplasia and Cardiac disease.

-Dobermans are usually the sleeker, faster, more handler-focused choice.
-Rottweilers are heavier, steadier, and more physically powerful, but both need early training and responsible ownership.
+Doberman vs Rottweiler is a sleek, fast guardian versus heavier, steadier guardian decision.
+Dobermans are usually more handler-focused and athletic, while Rottweilers bring more mass and a calmer physical presence; both need early training and responsible ownership.
 Use the match quiz if your home has constraints around space, kids, alone time, exercise, or grooming.

 Athletic handler focus: Doberman because Dobermans often feel quicker, more watchful, and highly people-attuned.
 Powerful steady presence: Rottweiler because Rottweilers bring more mass and a calmer, weightier guardian style.
 First-time casual ownership: Neither because Both breeds need structure, socialization, training, and local insurance awareness.